What are the benefits of participating in the UTSC Undergraduate Research and Creative Forum?

 What kind of help is available to students who want to participate in the Forum?

-Contact your liaison librarian for help with research skills, writing your abstract and developing your final submission.
+Contact your liaison librarian for help with research skills, preparing your submission, and creating your final display.

-Students are welcome to attend one (or both) of our informal drop-in information sessions on January 31 and February 1 if they have general questions about the proposal or the URCF in general.
+Students are welcome to attend one (or both) of our informal drop-in information sessions outside the library on January 9 & 14 2025 if they have general questions about the proposal or the URCF in general.

-Poster and presentation skills workshops and feedback sessions will also be available to all finalists in March (dates TBC) to help them hone their skills as necessary.
+Scholarly communication and presentation skills workshops and feedback sessions will also be available to all finalists in March 2025 to help them hone their skills as necessary.

 Are group assignments or projects eligible?

-UTSC undergraduate groups or teams may participate in the Forum.
-All students that contributed to the assignment must be listed.
+University of Toronto Scarborough undergraduate groups or teams may participate in the Forum.
+The undergraduate students must be the principal investigators or primary creators.
+All students that contributed to the project must be listed.

 Are part-time students eligible?

 Yes.
-All students registered in a UTSC undergraduate degree program who are in the process of completing that degree are eligible to apply.
+All students registered in a University of Toronto Scarborough undergraduate degree program who are in the process of completing that degree are eligible to apply.
+The undergraduate students must be the principal investigators or primary creators.
+All students that contributed to the project must be listed.

-May I apply to the UTSC Research and Creative Forum if I work at the UTSC Library?
+May I apply to the University of Toronto Scarborough Research and Creative Forum if I work at the University of Toronto Scarborough Library?

 Yes.
-All students registered and completing an undergraduate degree at UTSC are eligible to apply.
+All students registered and completing an undergraduate degree at University of Toronto Scarborough are eligible to apply.
+The undergraduate students must be the principal investigators or primary creators.
+All students that contributed to the project must be listed.

 May I submit multiple submissions for the Forum?